IRB education, training and guidance

 - The Human Subject' Protection Regulations and You: What Everyone Should Know - Presented at WSU on October 25, 2012 by Elyse I. Summers, J.D., Director, Division of Education and Development, Office for Human Research Protections (OHRP)

 - Doing Research with the Veterans Health Administration – Presented at WSU in November, 2013, by Patricia Fox, Administrative Officer for Research, Department of Veterans Affairs John D. Dingell VA Medical Center.
 This training walks you through how to gain permission to recruit VA participants as well as what you need to know to submit a research proposal to the VA.

-- Defining Human Participant Research: How to Determine if Your Project Requires IRB Oversight -IRB Drop in Training Session June 13, 2018 Slides are available for review by clicking here.
+- Defining Human Participant Research: How to Determine if Your Project Requires IRB Oversight -IRB Drop in Training Session June 13, 2018 Slides are available for review.